|Oracle® Database Installation Guide

 Depending on if this is the first time Oracle software is being installed on your system and on the products that you are installing, you may have to create several operating system groups and users.

-However, if you use Oracle Pre-Install RPM to provision your Linux operating system for an Oracle Grid Infrastructure or Oracle Database installation, then configures an Oracle database installation owner (
+However, if you use Oracle Pre-Install RPM to provision your Linux operating system for an Oracle Grid Infrastructure or Oracle Database installation, then it configures an Oracle database installation owner (

 oracle), an Oracle Inventory group (